iamdeepti/competitive-programming-concepts/README.md

 # COMPETITIVE PROGRAMMING CONCEPTS
-This repository will feature some concepts and code that I learned while doing competitive coding course.
+This repository will feature some concepts and code that I learned while doing the competitive coding course.